coq/coq/doc/sphinx/addendum/implicit-coercions.rst

      The inferred target class of the coercion differs from the one specified.

   .. warn:: @qualid does not respect the uniform inheritance condition.
+Use the '#[nonuniform]' attribute to silence this warning (available since Coq 8.16.0).

      The :ref:`test for ambiguous coercion paths <ambiguous-paths>` may yield false positives involving the coercion :token:`qualid`.